POptUS/POptUS/docs/logging.rst

 * ``1`` - general information, warnings, and errors
 * ``2`` - general information, minimal debug information, warnings, and errors

-Larger levels up to ``4`` more be specified with more debug information being logged as the level increases.
+Larger levels up to ``4`` may be specified with more debug information being logged as the level increases.

 When logging to file, all warnings and errors are written to file regardless of